rstudio/rmarkdown/README.md

 The **rmarkdown** package is a next generation implementation of R Markdown based on [pandoc](http://johnmacfarlane.net/pandoc/).
 This implementation brings many enhancements to R Markdown, including:

 * A wide variety of output formats including HTML, PDF, MS Word, and Beamer.
-* Highly extensible templates for customizing output.
 * New markdown syntax including expanded support for tables, definition lists, and citations.
+* A new responsive (multi-device friendly) HTML template based on [Bootstrap 3](http://getbootstrap.com).
-* For advanced customization of PDF output, the ability to include raw LaTeX and LaTeX macros within markdown.
+* The ability to include raw LaTeX and LaTeX macros within markdown for advanced customization of PDF output.
+* Extensive hooks for customizing HTML and PDF output.

 The **rmarkdown** package has several goals: